SubramanyanKP/Getting-and-cleaning-data---Course-work/README.md

 3. The output of the 5th step , `calculatedtidydata.txt` has been uploaded in the course project's form.

+4. Use the following command to load the dataset into R: read.table("calculatedtidydata.txt", header = TRUE)

 Instructions

 1. Read and understand the CodeBook.md submitted in the repository